Reitzn/Reitzn.github.io/index.md

 ## Term Project
 ### Meme-Man
-For my term projecy in CIS-641, my team and I are developing a clone of Pac-Man.
-This clone will use internet Memes instead of the traditional Pac-Man images.
-The puropose of this project is to develop a game and learn, and practice, how systems analisi and design is impemented from start to finish...
+For my term project in CIS-641, my team and I are developing a clone of Pac-Man.
+This clone uses internet Memes instead of the traditional Pac-Man images.
+We are able to do this by utilizing java and properly building out classes.
+The purpose of this project is to get hands on experience of what a project would look like in the computer industry.
+Our team got experience developing models and diagrams, creating deliverables, and presenting out project to our pers.
 ### Link
 Meme-Man Repo: https://ngboardway.github.io/GVSU-CIS641-Moot-Floating-Point/